Postgraduate Year Two (PGY2) Critical Care

 As part of the service commitment for PGY2 residents, the following staffing requirements apply:

-- PGY2 residents will staff 22 shifts throughout the year.
+- The PGY2 critical care resident will staff 22 shifts per year

 Residents are required to develop and complete a research project.
 Residents will select a research topic based on their clinical interests.
 Faculty and clinical staff will present project ideas during orientation.
 An appropriate preceptor will be selected to guide and supervise the resident.
 Residents will develop a formal research proposal.
 If necessary, the resident will submit the proposal for IRB approval.
 A completed research project form, formal proposal, completed IRB (if required), oral presentation at the Midwest Pharmacy Residency Conference and final written manuscript are required for successful completion of the project.